leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Comparative Structures:** It will detect phrases indicative of comparison, such as "compared to," "versus," "as opposed to," and the use of comparative adjectives ("more than," "less than").
-- **Dependency Chains:** It will penalise sequences of prepositional phrases, particularly possessive chains (e.g., "the name of the director of the sequel to the movie..."), which often signal nested entity relationships.
+- **Dependency Chains:** It will penalize sequences of prepositional phrases, particularly possessive chains (e.g., "the name of the director of the sequel to the movie..."), which often signal nested entity relationships.
 - **Relative Clauses:** It will increment the score for clauses introduced by relative pronouns like "who," "which," "that," and "whose."
-- **Enumerations:** It will recognise explicit lists and enumerations (e.g., "What are the differences between A, B, and C?").
+- **Enumerations:** It will recognize explicit lists and enumerations (e.g., "What are the differences between A, B, and C?").
 - **Aggregation:** The final heuristic score will be a weighted sum of the counts of these features.
 The weights will be empirically tuned against a